Transcatheter Aortic Valve Implantation for Aortic Stenosis

-Transcatheter aortic valve replacement, performed via the transfemoral or transapical approach, may be considered medically necessary for patients with aortic stenosis when all of the following conditions are present:
+Transcatheter aortic valve replacement with an FDA-approved transcatheter heart valve system, performed via an approach consistent with the device’s FDA-approved labeling, may be considered medically necessary for patients with aortic stenosis when ALL of the following conditions are present:

 Transcatheter aortic valve replacement is considered investigational for all other indications, including but not limited to:

 FDA definition of high risk for open surgery:

 FDA definition of extreme risk or inoperable for open surgery:

 For the use of the Sapien or CoreValve device, severe aortic stenosis is defined by the presence of 1 or more of the following criteria:

 Transcatheter aortic valve implantation (TAVI; also known as transcatheter aortic valve replacement [TAVR]) is a potential alternative treatment for patients with severe aortic stenosis.
 Many patients with aortic stenosis are very elderly and/or have multiple medical comorbidities, thus indicating a high, often prohibitive, risk for surgery.
 This procedure is being evaluated as an alternative to open surgery for high-risk patients with aortic stenosis and as an alternative to non-surgical therapy for patients with a prohibitive risk for surgery.